josephmallari/chat-app/README.md

 Chat App built with React/Typescript

 It's a one sided conversation with no other user on the other end or bot response.
+Has the ablity to:
+- Enter text in form
+- Reply to message in form

 ## Installation